How Women's Movie Titles Get Altered Overseas

 Here are some other fun ones: 27 Dresses, known as "Always the Bridesmaid, Never the Bride" in Slovenia and Croatia, is simply "Will You Marry Me?" in Turkey.
 The Heat is "Armed and Dangerous Girls" in several Spanish-speaking countries.
 And who could forget that other Sandra Bullock vehicle, Miss FBI/Agent Catwalk/Dangerous Beauty/Miss Detective?
 You know it better as Miss Congeniality.
 Of course, the translation magic isn't exclusive to female-fronted films — in the Czech Republic, Magic Mike is known as Bez Kalhot, or "Without Pants" — but it certainly is a recurring theme.

-Click through to see some of our favourite alternate international film titles.
+Click through to see some of our favorite alternate international film titles.
 If anyone needs us, we'll be watching "Without Pants" for the 300th time.

 There you go.
 You see, the title of Amy Schumer's summer box-office hit just doesn't have a direct, ready-made translation in many foreign languages, hence a handful of alternative titles for the overseas market that can be fascinating (and amusing!) linguistic puzzles.
 Sometimes, the titles even remain in English.
 Case in point: In Germany, Trainwreck is called Dating Queen, a cinematic event brought to the country by Judd Apatow, the producer of Brautalarm — or, as we know it, Bridesmaids.